 Those taking strike action are encouraged to join the physical pickets outside the periphery of the University on the days of the strike.

 For physical attendance please bring a face covering and wear this when in enclosed spaces.
-Hand sanitiser will be available upon registration and at each picket location.
+Hand sanitizer will be available upon registration and at each picket location.

-- You can grab a cup of tea & coffee in the Strike Office, which is usually the Harvey Milk room in the Guild of Students.
+- You can grab a cup of tea & coffee in the Strike Office, Council Chamber in the Guild of Students.

 - Toilets and seating will also be available here.